Migs Mayfeld: Season 2

 Mayfeld is mentioned and pictured at the end of the episode "Chapter 14: The Tragedy".
 After Grogu's capture by Moff Gideon's Imperial remnant, the Mandalorian decides to break out Mayfeld, who was arrested by the New Republic and sentenced to 50 years of service at the Karthon Chop Fields.
 To learn where he is being held, the Mandalorian visits his ally Cara Dune, who has become a marshal for the New Republic and has access to files on Mayfeld.

 In "Chapter 15: The Believer", Mayfeld (also called inmate 34667) is temporarily released from prison by Cara to assist the Mandalorian and his group by accessing the Empire's network in Morak, a secret Imperial mining hub, to learn the location of Gideon's ship.
-After successfully infiltrating the hub with the Mandalorian, Mayfeld suffers a panic attack when seeing his old commander Valin Hess, forcing the Mandalorian to retrieve the data by removing his helmet.
+After successfully infiltrating the hub with the Mandalorian, Mayfeld becomes nervous and panicky when seeing his old commander Valin Hess, forcing the Mandalorian to retrieve the data by removing his helmet.
 However, when Hess questions him, Mayfeld intercedes, and when they reminisce about their participation in Operation Cinder in which thousands were killed, Mayfeld shoots Hess, initiating a violent escape during which the entire facility is destroyed.
 For his help in obtaining the data, Mayfeld is allowed to leave by Cara, who assures him that he will be declared dead.